restorecommerce/chassis-srv/command-interface.md

-# command-interface
+# Command Interface

+The generic command interface allows querying information from and triggering actions on microservices.
+Commands are usually used for administrative or operational concerns and should not be used for actions triggered by ordinary users.
+There are common commands but also such that are only understood by individual services.
+The command interface supports the following communication patterns:

+- Fire-and-forget
+- Request-reply
+- TODO, which ones?

-The command interface defines common functions for controlling and retrieving operational information from services through a unique endpoint named `Command`.
-This endpoint is mainly targeted for exposure through a [gRPC](https://grpc.io/docs/) interface and event-driven communication through Kafka.
+Technically, the command interface is described by the `Command` endpoint.
+This endpoint is available as [gRPC](https://grpc.io/docs/) interface and event-driven communication through Kafka.
 Request and response message structures are defined using [Protocol Buffers](https://developers.google.com/protocol-buffers/) in the [commandinterface.proto](https://github.com/restorecommerce/protos/blob/master/io/restorecommerce/commandinterface.proto) file.
 Due to the high variability among all command possible parametes, the `payload` field is defined as a `google.protobuf.Any` message (see [google](https://github.com/restorecommerce/protos/tree/master/google/protobuf) protos), as well as all gRPC response messages.
 The `CommandResponse` message is mainly used on Kafka events, as it contains a `services` field, which identifies all services bound to a specific microservice.

-The `CommandResource` message defines generically a command as a database resource.
-This message structure should be used to define all commands and associated fields in the database, so that they can be visualized whenever it is useful.
+The `CommandResource` resource is can be used to build an introspectable catalog of available commands in a system made up by a set of microservices.
+Individual commands are then represented by entries in the collection of these resources.
+A command can be concisely described so that although the command interface itself is generic, a UI for each command can be built dynamically from interpreting command resource instances.
+For example:

+TODO: Example command description here!

-The following system commands are implemented:
+The following common system commands are available (also see below):

 - check (microservice health check)
 - restore (re-process [Apache Kafka](https://kafka.apache.org/) event messages to restore system data)